urbit/docs/docs/walkthroughs/talk.md

 `;unset noob` show urbit names instead of nicknames

 All nicknames must be 14 characters or less, lowercase.
 Nicknames are strictly local - like the names on entries in a phonebook.
 Sometimes in a post you want to mention someone you know by a nickname.
 Just type `~plato`, and `:talk` will replace it with `~fintud-macrep`.

-### Presence

-You'll see presence notifications when people enter or leave stations you're subscribed to.

-`;who`  - list everyone in all your stations

-`;who station` - list everyone in that station

-### Creating and managing stations
-To create your own mailbox, party, journal or board:

-    ;create journal %serious-journal
-    ;create channel %serious-journal

-etc.

-Every form of station has an exception list; to block `~dannum-mitryl` from your default mailbox `%porch`,

-    ;block %porch ~dannum-mitryl

-To invite people to `%myfunparty`:

-    ;invite %myfunparty ~dannum-mitryl, ~lagret-marpub

-To ban from `%bizarre-board`:

-    ;banish %bizarre-board ~dannum-mitryl

-To appoint a coauthor of `%serious-journal`:

-    ;author %serious-journal ~lagret-marpub